green-coding-solutions/website/content/products/energy-id.md

 software in the wild.
 These are the cost that happen on our testing machines and also reflect the cost of the scenario chosen by us.
 A different use-case might incur a vastly different carbon cost.

 For measurement on different machines, which are more similar to what you are running in your setup, visit our [Cluster documentation](https://docs.green-coding.io/docs/measuring/measurement-cluster/) and re-run the measurement on a machine more apt for your comparison.

-# Open Source Projects
----
-{{< include-file "content/energy-id-projects.html" >}}

-<div class="clear"></div>